vue-generators/vue-form-generator/README.md

 ```bash
 npm run ci
 ```

+## More fields *new*
+VueFormGenerator support custom fields.
+If you decide to release your custom field into the wild, please open a new issue so we can add you to a list here!
+Please try to use this naming convention for your custom field : vfg-field-* Example :

+- `vfg-field-myfield`
+- `vfg-field-calendar`
+- `vfg-field-awesome-dropdown`

+This way, it will be easier for everyone to find it.
+Thank you !

 ## Contribution
 Please send pull requests improving the usage and fixing bugs, improving documentation and providing better examples, or providing some testing, because these things are important.